uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 - profile and benchmark using the same build & run config
     - mistake1: benchmarking in release, profiling in debug
         - benchmark.net doesn't allow you to bench in debug
-    - mistake2: benchmark & profiling had different players
         - release build does more optimisations. profile looks different, different things will be hotspots.
 Snapshot: debug = 17 games/sec, release = 46/sec
-- be careful comparing different implementations. eg. random vs greedy (see round 2).
+    - mistake2: benchmark & profiling had different players
+- compare the same thing: stay aware of what you're profiling: see derpy moment one
 - (derp): when trying to correlate profile results with benchmark gains, it's easier to compare when running a fixed number of iterations when profiling.
 If you run for a fixed time, you'll fit more iterations into an optimised run,